 Medical Education

-Educational efforts in the School of Medicine include traditional pathology and anatomy lectures, one-on-one surgical pathology teaching at the microscope, human donor dissection, clinical pathology laboratory training, daily faculty-led pathology conferences for resident physicians, forensic pathology experiences, and small group tutoring within the setting of a problem-based learning medical school curriculum.
+Educational efforts in the School of Medicine include one-on-one surgical pathology teaching at the microscope, human donor dissection, clinical pathology laboratory training, daily faculty-led pathology conferences for resident physicians, forensic pathology experiences, and small group tutoring within the setting of our patient-based learning medical school curriculum.

 These course offerings are only available to students enrolled in the School of Medicine.